 Obligation to respect

-23. (…) International human rights law provides for the respect and protection of the relationship of indigenous communities with their lands, territories and resources, requiring States to demarcate their lands, protect them from encroachment and respect the right of the communities concerned to manage the lands according to their internal modes of organization.
+23. (…) International human rights law provides for the respect and protection of the relationship of indigenous communities with their lands, territories and resources, requiring States to demarcate their lands, protect them from encroachment and respect the collective right of indigenous peoples of self-determination, including the right to manage the lands according to their internal modes of organization.
 The requirements applicable to indigenous peoples have now been extended to at least certain traditional communities that maintain a similar relationship to their ancestral lands centred on the community rather than the individual.
 Therefore, indigenous peoples have the right to have their lands demarcated, and relocation is allowed only under narrowly defined circumstances and, in principle, with the prior, free and informed consent of the groups concerned.
-Laws and policies should protect indigenous peoples from the risk of State encroachment on their land, for instance for the development of industrial projects or for large-scale investments in agricultural production.
+Laws and policies should protect indigenous peoples from the risk of State and business encroachment on their land, for instance for the development of industrial projects or for large-scale investments in agricultural production.
 Regional human rights courts have contributed to strengthening the rights of indigenous peoples to their lands and territories.29 (…)

 Footnote 29: Inter-American Court of Human Rights, Mayagna (Sumo) Awas Tingni Community v.
 Nicaragua, Judgment of 31 August 2001, paras.
 151 and 164.
 For a discussion of the case law of the Inter-American bodies in that area, see Fergus MacKay, “From ‘sacred commitment’ to justiciable norms: indigenous peoples’ rights in the Inter-American system”, in Casting the Net Wider: Human Rights, Development and New Duty-Bearers, Margot E. Salomon, Arne Tostensen and Wouter Vandenhole, eds.
 (Antwerp, Intersentia, 2007); and African Court on Human and Peoples’ Rights, African Commission on Human and Peoples’ Rights v.
-Republic of Kenya. of
+Republic of Kenya.
+Judgement of 26 May 2017 (Ogiek)

 24. States parties should also recognize the social, cultural, spiritual, economic, environmental and political value of land for communities with customary tenure systems and should respect existing forms of self-governance of land.
-It is important that traditional institutions for collective tenure systems ensure the meaningful participation of all members, including women and young people, in decisions regarding the distribution of user rights.
+It is important that traditional institutions for collective tenure systems ensure the meaningful participation of all members, including women in all their diversity and young people, in decisions regarding the distribution of user rights.

 D. Extraterritorial obligations